iqhive/runtime.link/Readme.md

 // are intended to document design notes and ideas.
 This leaves Go struct tags
 // for recording developer-facing documentation. type API struct {
-    _ std.Tag `
+    _ ffi.Documentation `
-        Example API is an example of a runtime.link API structure` // this tag contains the API's introductory documentation.
+        Example API is an example of a runtime.link API structure.` // this tag contains the API's introductory documentation.

     // HelloWorld includes runtime.link tags that specify how the function is called
     // across different link-layers.
 Typically, a context.Context argument and error